 This is what all my patients are keen on, no matter what their professional backgrounds.
 Many of them are already very confident people but once they walk out of my office with the smile they’ve always wanted, their ease to connect with others is almost immediate.
 It’s because of this they thank me for helping them make great impressions on others.

 It’s through these first impressions that spark relationships between people, whether they lead to personal or professional relations.
-Even with millions of these sparks occuring ever day, each one is unique and special between the people that it affects.
+Even with millions of these sparks occurring every day, each one is unique and special between the people that it affects.

 If you care about making a great first impression by letting your smile break the ice, before you speak, I can provide a free initial consultation to develop a treatment plan that will make you beam with confidence.